How To Setup Restaurant Table – Laying Silverware and Plates?

-Remove away chipped or cracked plates and report the same to the supervisors.
+- Remove chipped or cracked plates and report the same to the supervisors.

-All silverware must be laid perfectly straight, parallel and must form a straight line with the opposite cutlery.
+- All silverware must be laid perfectly straight, and parallel and must form a straight line with the opposite cutlery.

-Make sure all silverware is in an impeccable condition.
+- Make sure all silverware is in impeccable condition.

-Return empty dish rack, carts etc to the dish room.
+- Return empty dish racks, carts, etc. to the dish room.